silverline99/ethereum-roulette/README.md

 # Gas Costs Efficiency

-The aim was to make the dapp as gas-cost-efficient as possible. o achieve this, the function `makeBet()` passes only one boolean argument that identifies whether the bet was placed on even numbers, and it also returns only one boolean value indicating if the gambler is winning or not.
+The aim was to make the dapp as gas-cost-efficient as possible.
+To achieve this, the function `makeBet()` passes only one boolean argument that identifies whether the bet was placed on even numbers, and it also returns only one boolean value indicating if the gambler is winning or not.
 In order to evaluate the bet, smart contract uses two helper functions.
 One of these is a pure function and the second is a view function, thus none of them is consuming any gas.
 Lastly, the payout for a prospective winner is made immediately and doesn't require any additional actions, which would consume additional gas fees.

 # Security & Generating Randomness

-Security & Generating Randomness: Although the generated numbers are quite easily guessed, the project is located on the testnet, and Goerli Ethers are in a limited amount for available free, so there are no assumptions that contract balance will be drained.
+Although the generated numbers are quite easily guessed, the project is located on the testnet, and Goerli Ethers are in a limited amount available for free, so there are no assumptions that contract balance will be drained.
 Additionally, the smart contract uses two OpenZeppelin contracts - Ownable and ReentrancyGuard - for the purpose of increasing security.

 # Getting Started

 First install dependencies by running `npm install`.
 This project uses Alchemy Web3 so you need to go to [Alchemy.com](www.alchemy.com) to obtain your Alchemy API key.
-Once you have generated your API key, create .env file in the root of the project and add the API key.
+Once you have generated your API key, create `.env` file in the root of the project and add the API key.
 Finally, you can start a local development server with `npm start`.
-Open (http://localhost:3000)[http://localhost:3000] with your browser and to see the result.
+Open [http://localhost:3000] with your browser and to see the result.

 # Webpack 5 Polyfills Issue